DaniXmir/GlassVr/README.md

 	    "index": 1,

 		#distance between eyes, if you don't use controllers like for sim games dont change,
-		else hold you controllers at arm lenght and increment/decrement until they feel centered "ipd": 0.0,
+		else hold you'r controllers at arm lenght and increment/decrement until they feel centered "ipd": 0.0,

 		#distance from the center of you'r tracker to you'r eyes
 	    "head to eye dist": 0.0,

-		#DO NOT USE "position x" and "position z", the rest are self explanatory
+		#DO NOT USE "position x" and "position z", use "ipd" and "head to eye dist" instead, the rest are self explanatory
 	    "offsets": {
 	        "position x": 0.0,
 	        "position y": 0.0,
 	        "position z": 0.0,

 	        "rotation yaw": 0.0,
 	        "rotation pitch": 0.0,
 	        "rotation roll": 0.0